-OTHER ROUTES AND ROUTE STRUCTURES WITHIN OR ADJACENT TO NAT HLA AIRSPACE
+OTHER ROUTES AND ROUTE STRUCTURES WITHIN OR ADJACENT TO THE NAT HLA

-3.1.1 The Organised Track System is the most significant route structure within NAT HLA airspace.
-Other route structures within and adjacent to NAT HLA airspace are detailed below.
+3.1.1 The Organised Track System is the most significant route structure within the NAT HLA.
+Other route structures within and adjacent to the NAT HLA are detailed below.

-3.2 OTHER ROUTES WITHIN NAT HLA AIRSPACE
+3.2 OTHER ROUTES WITHIN THE NAT HLA

-- 3.2.1 Other routes within NAT HLA airspace (illustrated in Fig 3) are as follows: - (1) 'Blue Spruce' Routes, established as special routes for aircraft equipped with only one serviceable LRNS.
+- 3.2.1 Other routes within the NAT HLA (illustrated in Fig 4) are as follows: - (1)\ 'Blue Spruce' Routes, established as special routes for aircraft equipped with only one serviceable LRNS.
 (Chapter 1 refers.)
 State approval for NAT HLA operations is required in order to fly along these routes.
 (See Chapter 12 for full route definitions); - (2) routes between Northern Europe and Spain/Canaries/Lisbon FIR.
-(T9, T13 and T16); - (3) routings between the Azores and the Portuguese mainland and between the Azores and the Madeira Archipelago; - (4) routings between Iceland and Constable Pynt on the east coast of Greenland and between Kook Islands on the west coast of Greenland and Canada - (5) special routes of short stage lengths where aircraft equipped with normal short-range navigation equipment can meet the NAT HLA track-keeping criteria (G3 and G11).
+(T9\, T13 and T16); - (3)\ routings between the Azores and the Portuguese mainland and between the Azores and the Madeira Archipelago; - (4)\ routes between Iceland and Constable Pynt on the east coast of Greenland and between Kook Islands on the west coast of Greenland and Canada - (5) special routes of short stage lengths where aircraft equipped with normal short-range navigation equipment can meet the NAT HLA track-keeping criteria (G3 and G11).
 State approval for NAT HLA operations is required in order to fly along these routes.

-Note: routes identified with an asterisk in sub paragraphs (1), (2), (3) and (4) above may be flight planned and flown by approved aircraft equipped with normal short-range navigation equipment (VOR, DME, ADF) and at least one approved fully operational LRNS.
+Note: \routes/routings identified with an asterisk in sub paragraphs (1), (2), (3) and (4) above may be flight planned and flown by approved aircraft equipped with normal short-range navigation equipment (VOR, DME, ADF) and at least one approved fully operational LRNS.

-3.3 ROUTE STRUCTURES ADJACENT TO NAT HLA AIRSPACE
+3.3 ROUTE STRUCTURES ADJACENT TO THE NAT HLA